Moe Tucker

 Maureen Ann "Moe" Tucker (born August 26, 1944) is an American retired musician, singer, and songwriter who achieved international fame as the drummer of the rock band the Velvet Underground.
 Tucker occasionally sang lead vocals with the group, including the songs "After Hours" and "I'm Sticking With You".

 After the Velvet Underground disbanded in the early 1970s, she took a hiatus to focus on her marriage and family.
-She returned in the 1980s, and, until the late 2000s, released four studio albums and performed as a session musician.
+She returned in the 1980s, and, until the late 2000s, released four solo studio albums and performed as a session musician.
 In 1996, Tucker was inducted into the Rock and Roll Hall of Fame as a member of the Velvet Underground.

 Early life

-Maureen Tucker was born in Jackson Heights, Queens, New York City, and grew up in Levittown, New York, in a middle-class Catholic family.
+Maureen Ann Tucker was born on August 26, 1944, in Jackson Heights, Queens, New York City, and grew up in Levittown, New York, in a middle-class Catholic family.
 Her father, James, was a housepainter and her mother, Margaret, was a clerical worker.
 She had an older brother, Jim, who was friends with Sterling Morrison, and a sister, Margo.

 Career

 The Velvet Underground

-Tucker began playing the drums in 1963, at age 19.
+Tucker began playing the drums in 1963, at age 19, having been infatuated with The Rolling Stones; she chose the instrument as she wanted to play along to music.
 When she was asked to join the Velvet Underground, she had dropped out of Ithaca College and was working for IBM as a keypunch operator.
-The band's original percussionist, Angus Maclise, had left in November 1965 because he felt the band sold out when it took a paying gig.
+The band's original percussionist, Angus MacLise, had left in November 1965 because he felt the band sold out when it took a paying gig.
 Tucker was drafted because Velvets guitarist Sterling Morrison remembered her as the younger sister of his high school friend, Jim, who played the drums.
 Tucker was frequently noted for her androgynous appearance.
 In spite of this, Tucker has said that she never experienced difficulties due to sexism during this time.

 Tucker's style of playing was unconventional.
 She played standing up rather than seated (for easier access to the bass drum), using a simplified drum kit of tom toms, a snare drum and an upturned bass drum, playing with mallets rather than drumsticks.
 She rarely used cymbals; she claimed that since she felt the purpose of a drummer was simply to "keep time", cymbals were unnecessary for this purpose and drowned out the other instruments.
 Rock critic Robert Christgau said of Tucker, "Mo was a great drummer in a minimalist, autodidactic way that I think changed musical history.
 She is where the punk notion of how the beat works begins."